-- 8. Select the camera in the Camera, Top or Side view and move it to the desired position. - 9.
-In the Timeline view, select the first frame to rewind to the beginning of your animation. - 10.
-In the Playback toolbar, click on the Play ▶ button to preview your animation.
+- 9. In the Timeline view, select the first frame to rewind to the beginning of your animation. - 10.
+In the Playback toolbar, click on the ▶ Play button to preview your animation.

-Chapter 11: How to Rig a Cut-out Character
+Chapter 10: How to Rig a Cut-out Character